Swarnendu-007/HIRELYZER-CAREER-BASED-SAAS-PLATFORM/README.md

 ## 🚀 Project Summary

-**HIRELYZER** is a powerful, ethically-aware resume analysis tool designed using cutting-edge LLMs.
+**HIRELYZER** is a powerful, ethically-aware resume analysis tool designed using cutting-edge LLMs(it is a group project of 2).
 It helps users:

 - Analyze resumes against job descriptions (ATS scoring)
 - Detect gender-coded bias in language